This easy Instant Pot Mexican corn (elote) cooks in 2 minutes at high pressure. Top with cojita cheese and creamy sauce and it’s delish!

 - Vent (quick release) after pressure cooking for 2 minutes

-You’ll use a tiny wink or fork to blend the ingredients for the elote sauce.
+- use a tiny wink or fork to blend the ingredients.

 - Pressure cook for only 2 minutes and vent (release pressure quickly)